Stevee87/Arduino-ESP32-Radarproject/README.md

 # Arduino ESP32 mmWave Radar Project

 No guarantee is provided for errors in the building instructions, the construction process, or anything similar.
 If you decide to build this project, you do so at your own risk.
+This is a hobby project shared as-is.
+Building this involves handling LiPo batteries and RF hardware — verify all wiring yourself before powering on.
+No warranty, use at your own risk!

 A wireless 24GHz mmWave motion tracking system.
 A standalone radar node reports detected targets over Wi-Fi to a separate display unit — so the radar and the screen don't have to